 Democracy and respect for fundamental rights must not be allowed to be undermined by terrorism.
-The European Council stressed the importance of promoting respect, tolerance, dialogue and full participation in society by all.
+Efforts to combat terrorism must respect human rights and fundamental freedoms.
+The European Council stressed the importance of promoting respect based on universal values, tolerance, inter-faith and cross-cultural dialogue and full participation in society by all.
+It reiterated its conviction that in order to be effective in the long run the Union's response to terrorism must address the root causes of terrorism.